 These loans were designed to help low to middle-income families buy a home, and they come with a lower-than-average down payment requirement and require a lower-than-typical credit score to qualify.
 In 2022, you can borrow up to 96.5% of the value of a home and only need a 3.5% down payment if you have a credit score of 580 or above.

-A credit score between 500 to 579 can also qualify for an FHA loan, but you’ll need to up the down payment to 10%.
+A credit score between 500 and 579 can qualify for an FHA loan, but you’ll need to up the down payment to 10%.

 Who is Eligible for an FHA Loan?